 - Polka dots.
 Polka dots are fun no matter what, but a kid’s bedroom comes to mind.
 It makes me think of blowing bubbles and having fun, while still being sophisticated enough to mature with over time.

-- Wall Graphics.
-If you can get your hands on an overhead projector, the possibilities for decorative painting are endless.
+- If you can get your hands on an overhead projector, the possibilities for decorative painting are endless.
 This is one of the best ways to create a wall mural if you are not artistically inclined.
 By copying any image you want onto plastic projector sheets, you can create as detailed a mural you want.
 You can also use this approach for patterns or border designs that you can’t find stencils for.

-- Faux Finish.
-Creating a decorative faux finish on your wall is a great decorating painting idea.
+- Creating a decorative faux finish on your wall is a great decorating painting idea.
 It adds texture and can create the illusion of wallpaper or a different time.
 There are different ways to apply these techniques, most of which include using a glaze.
 Check with a paint specialist regarding what will work best for your desired finished.
 There are many great websites that will give you tips on how to do these techniques yourself.